-During your pregnancy, you must fill out a request for leave form.
+During your pregnancy, you will complete the Unpaid Leave Request Form.
 This form will ask you to indicate when you expect to go on leave, and when you expect to return.
-These are available on-line, at each school site, and at the District office.
+These are available on-line in the Employee Forms section of this website.

 A Certificated unit member on an unpaid leave of absence may request to abridge his/her leave to return at the beginning of a semester.
 Such request will be approved provided the District determines that an appropriate vacant position is available.

 A Classified unit member may request to abridge their leave by submitting a written request to Human Resources.
 Such requests shall be granted at the sole discretion of the District.

 Certificated members must indicate by February 1 of the then current school year if you plan on returning the following school year.
 Failure to so inform the District can be construed as a resignation effective at the end of the then current school year.
 This is true for all leaves, not just child care leaves.

 Both male and female members are able to request an Unpaid Child Care leave.
 Family Medical Leave Act and California Family Rights Act provisions apply here as well i.e. the member will be covered by medical insurance for up to 12 weeks.